Introduction

 - Apply adhesive.

-- Place and cure the patch so it becomes one with the tire’s inner lining.
+- Place and cure the patch to bond it with the tire’s inner lining.

 Pros and Cons of Using Tire Patches and Plugs for Repairs